The Web address of this article is http://sfhelp.org/grief/basics.htm

 and premature death.

-ceaseless distractions (like TV, PCs, iPods, and cell phones) which discourage personal solitude, reflection, and awareness -
+ceaseless distractions (like TV, PCs, iPods, and smart phones).
+These discourage personal solitude, reflection, and awareness,

 key grieving requisites.
 Do you agree?